shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_classify_legal_issues.md

 3. **Recognize Reasonable Disagreement**: Some classification decisions involve judgment calls.
 Note when a decision is defensible even if you would have chosen differently.

 4. **Weight Errors Appropriately**:
    - Missing a core topic/issue type is worse than including a marginally relevant one
    - Granularity errors are less severe than outright incorrect classifications
-   - Production rule violations are automatic compliance failures
+   - Production rule violations (hard rules) are automatic compliance failures
+   - Soft rule warnings (R-orig-4, R9) should be noted but not treated as failures

 5. **Consider the Teaching Holistically**: Read the full teaching text, verbatim, and factual trigger to understand what the teaching is really about.

+6. **Apply Boundary Clarification Rules**: Use the v2.5.0 triage rules to resolve ambiguous classifications:
+   - Procedure triage (A17 vs A18 vs B21/B22)
+   - State liability triage (A11.6 vs A5.1)
+   - Professional triage (A5.4 vs A4.8.3.4 vs A13.9.*)
+   - Victim compensation schemes (A11.8)
+   - Data triage (A9.1 vs A13.4.4 vs A13.2.10)

+7. **B10/B11 Co-tagging**: When both factual compliance analysis and legal breach conclusion are present, expect both B10 and B11.
+This co-tagging occurs in ~40% of cases and is correct when both dimensions are materially engaged.

+8. **New Topics (v2.5.0)**: Be aware of the 7 new topics that may be appropriate:
+   - A11.7 (FOI/transparency), A11.8 (social benefits)
+   - A13.1.9 (building safety), A13.9.1.4 (magistrate discipline)
+   - A13.10 (education), A13.11 (sports), A18.7 (arbitration)

 ---